Palestine Police Force: The end of the Mandate for Palestine

 The British mandate over Palestine was due to expire on 15 May 1948, but Jewish Leadership led by future Prime Minister, David Ben-Gurion, declared the independence of the State of Israel on 14 May.
 Members of the Palestine Police Force withdrew with the remainder of the British in Palestine.
 However, the influence of the Palestine Police reached its peak after the force was disbanded on 15 May as around 1,400 policeman obtained postings elsewhere.
 In particular, a Special Constabulary of 500 former Palestine Police was established in Malaya after the state of emergency was declared in June 1948.
 Officers who served in Malaya also transferred to colonial police forces in Kenya, Hong Kong and Tanganyika.
+Along with the rest of the Palestinian population, Palestinian officers in the police force faced mass expulsion and displacement during the 1948 Nakba.
 The Palestine Police Force formed the basis upon which the Israel Police was founded.
 Hundreds of Jewish officers of the Palestine Police subsequently joined the Israel Police.
 The operating procedures of the Palestine Police remained intact in the Israel Police, and the Israel Police's uniforms and rank names were identical to those of the Palestine Police until 1958.